-From July 1 to 14, 2018, the Institute for Advanced Jesuit Studies is leading its fifth cohort through Spain and Italy as part of an immersion course offered through its Certificate in Jesuit Studies program.
-The Institute welcomes 20 participants--Jesuit scholastics and laywomen and men–from Europe and the Americas.
+From July 8 to 18, 2019, the Institute for Advanced Jesuit Studies is led its sixth cohort through Spain and Italy as part of an immersion course offered through its Certificate in Jesuit Studies program.
+The Institute welcomed 20 participants--Jesuit scholastics and laywomen and men–from Europe and the Americas.

 You can follow their shared experiences here through their daily reflections and photographs.
 Each day has a theme and selected readings as the travels progress from the early Jesuits' Iberian roots through the Ignatian legacy.
 As with past reflections, these reflections will be updated as the participants travel.

 We began our morning again in the black taxi cars.
 Rolling along the rough Roman roads, we quickly reached our destination for Mass at Sant’Andrea al Quirinale.
 Though another work by Bernini, this church named for Saint Andrew was of an oval shape, with the entrance and the altar opposed on the short axis with the various chapels spread out across the longer axis.
 Bernini was said to spend many hours at the end of his life praying in this space.
 The main altarpiece shows a painting of the martyrdom of St. Andrew, and above is a sculpture of the exaltation of the same saint, rising to join the Holy Spirit in the center of the domed ceiling.